 In 2019, For the Feminine won Kay an Independent Music Award for her rendition of Billy Strayhorn’s jazz standard “Lush Life.”
-The music video for her song “Too” – directed by frequent collaborator and filmmaker Anastasia Lebedeva-Delmark and art-directed and styled by Kay herself – was an award-winner and/or official selection in over a dozen international film festivals.
+The music video for her song “Too” – directed by collaborator and filmmaker Anastasia Lebedeva-Delmark and art-directed and styled by Kay herself – was an award-winner and/or official selection in over a dozen international film festivals.
 During the first few months of the COVID-19 pandemic, Kay conceptualized, directed, and edited a music video in quarantine isolation entirely on her iPhone for her song “Worship Me.”
 This self-directed music video received two nominations from the Creator in Crisis Awards.
 For the Feminine has been called “a manifesto of solidarity and inclusion,” by No Depression and “a record that gives comfort in hearing one’s own experiences mirrored back, and there is solace in knowing we are not alone in our pain and restlessness,” by For Folk’s Sake.

 Shopping Cart